US STOCKS-Wall St surges on tech boost as presidential race remains undecided | Business

 US STOCKS-Wall St surges on tech boost as presidential race remains undecided

-Technology stocks pushed Wall Street's major averages higher on Wednesday as the race for the White House went down to the wire, although investors remained worried about the prospect of a contested result.
-In a race that has been too close to call, both President Donald Trump and Democratic nominee Joe Biden still have possible paths to reach the needed 270 Electoral College votes to win as states keep counting a surge in mail-in ballots.
+Technology stocks pushed Wall Street indexes sharply higher on Wednesday as an early vote count pointed to a close race for the White House, although investors remained worried about the prospect of a contested result.

 The CBOE volatility index, a gauge for short-term volatility, slipped to a two-week low after spiking to a four-month high in the run-up to the election.
 Still, the prospect of political uncertainty sent investors to U.S. Treasuries, sparking the biggest one-day drop in 10- and 30-year bond yields since June.
 Shares of U.S. banks, which typically track Treasury yields, slipped 2%.

-Advancing issues outnumbered decliners by a 1.67-to-1 ratio on the NYSE and the Nasdaq.
-The S&P index recorded 38 new 52-week highs and no new low, while the Nasdaq recorded 70 new highs and nine new lows.
+Advancing issues outnumbered decliners 1.84-to-1 on the NYSE and 1.54-to-1 on the Nasdaq.
+The S&P index recorded 42 new 52-week highs and no new low, while the Nasdaq recorded 82 new highs and 10 new lows.

-(Additional reporting by Shivani Kumaresan in Bengaluru; Editing by Saumyadeb Chakrabarty and Anil D'Silva)

 - READ MORE ON: